OE-FET/Origin-Scripts/README.md

 For these scripts to work:
 - The data files need to have a certain internal structure.
 See the `Script examples` project file for examples.
 If the data were acquired using the [Agilent-415X](https://github.com/OE-FET/Agilent-415X) LabVIEW programs, then the scripts will work.
 - The data filenames have to be in a certain format.
 If the format is different the scripts will not work.
 See the [Data filenames](#Data-filenames) section for details.
+Alternatively, look at the `Script examples` project file and save your experimental data accordingly.
 - The graph templates that the scripts use to plot the data have to have filenames in a certain format.
 If the format is different, or if the template does not exist, a generic template will be used but the scripts will work.

 ## Installation